-1 California, and here he lawfully acquired, prior to 2000, large-capacity magazines for a 2 Browning Hi-Power pistol, chambered in 9mm, and large-capacity magazines for a Smith & 3 Wesson Model 59 pistol, also chambered in 9mm.
-In fact, the large-capacity magazines that 4 Plaintiff Macaston acquired for the Smith & Wesson Model 59 pistol are the only magazines that 5 he has for that particular pistol, and as far as plaintiff Macaston is aware, and on information and 6 belief, no 10-round OEM magazines were ever produced by the original manufacturer, 7 specifically for that particular pistol, before its production was discontinued in 1988.
+California, and here he lawfully acquired, prior to 2000, large-capacity magazines for a Browning Hi-Power pistol, chambered in 9mm, and large-capacity magazines for a Smith & Wesson Model 59 pistol, also chambered in 9mm.
+In fact, the large-capacity magazines that Plaintiff Macaston acquired for the Smith & Wesson Model 59 pistol are the only magazines that he has for that particular pistol, and as far as plaintiff Macaston is aware, and on information and belief, no 10-round OEM magazines were ever produced by the original manufacturer, specifically for that particular pistol, before its production was discontinued in 1988

-8 12.
-Plaintiff Clifford Flores is an individual and law-abiding resident of the County of Santa Clara, California.
-Plaintiff Flores has possessed, and continues to possess, large-capacity 10 magazines as defined by statute, since before 2000, which includes a large capacity magazine originally manufactured for, and made a part of a Pistole Parabellum 1908 Luger pistol, 12 chambered in 9mm Luger.
-On information and belief, this pistol is a World War I-era pistols, 13 manufactured in 1917 or before, and imported into the United States thereafter for legal sale and acquisition by collectors.
-On information and belief, the large-capacity magazines that are a part of this pistol has substantial historical and financial value, and is irreplaceable - especially in 16 California, where the transfer of large-capacity magazines by ordinary citizens has been generally prohibited since 2000.
-Plaintiff Flores would like to pass this pistol on to his son, a law-abiding California resident, but is prevented from doing so due to the prohibition on the transfer of large-capacity magazines within this state, as described herein, and he would be 20 deprived of any opportunity to pass the same onto any family member, or anyone else, should he be forced to dispose of the magazine pursuant to the Large-Capacity Magazine Ban.
-Plaintiff Flores is suing in his capacity as an individual and as the trustee of the Flores Family Trust, a testamentary trust established in approx. 2008 to bequeath all personal property to his children, 24 successors, issue and heirs, including his son.
-25 capacity magazines which plaintiff Dang owns are solely for use with that pistol, and on information and belief, no other magazine that holds ten or fewer rounds of ammunition was manufactured or is otherwise compatible with that firearm.
+- 12. Plaintiff Clifford Flores is an individual and law-abiding resident of the County of Santa Clara, California.
+Plaintiff Flores has possessed, and continues to possess, large-capacity magazines as defined by statute, since before 2000, which includes a large capacity magazine originally manufactured for, and made a part of a Pistole Parabellum 1908 Luger pistol, chambered in 9mm Luger.
+On information and belief, this pistol is a World War I-era pistols, manufactured in 1917 or before, and imported into the United States thereafter for legal sale and acquisition by collectors.
+On information and belief, the large-capacity magazines that are a part of this pistol has substantial historical and financial value, and is irreplaceable - especially in California, where the transfer of large-capacity magazines by ordinary citizens has been generally prohibited since 2000.
+Plaintiff Flores would like to pass this pistol on to his son, a law-abiding California resident, but is prevented from doing so due to the prohibition on the transfer of large-capacity magazines within this state, as described herein, and he would be deprived of any opportunity to pass the same onto any family member, or anyone else, should he be forced to dispose of the magazine pursuant to the Large-Capacity Magazine Ban.
+Plaintiff Flores is suing in his capacity as an individual and as the trustee of the Flores Family Trust, a testamentary trust established in approx. 2008 to bequeath all personal property to his children, successors, issue and heirs, including his son. - 13.
+Plaintiff L.Q.
+Dang is an individual, and law-abiding resident of the County of Alameda, California.
+Plaintiff Dang has lawfully owned, since before 2000, two large-capacity magazines as defined by statute for a Steyr GB pistol, chambered in 9mm Luger.
+The largecapacity magazines which plaintiff Dang owns are solely for use with that pistol, and on information and belief, no other magazine that holds ten or fewer rounds of ammunition was manufactured or is otherwise compatible with that firearm.
 Plaintiff Dang is a supporter of the Calguns Foundation.